i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-static-asset/README.md

 ```

 `basePaths` Takes root paths for a source and a destination paths

 `assetPaths` Lists all configured asset paths composed of source and destination paths
+src can be a folder or a filename.